MAPS INVESTOR ALERT: Bronstein, Gewirtz & Grossman LLC Announces That WM Technology, Inc. Investors With Substantial Losses Have Opportunity To Lead C...

-(MENAFN- GlobeNewsWire - Nasdaq) NEW YORK, Oct.
-28, 2024 (GLOBE NEWSWIRE) -- Bronstein, Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against WM Technology, Inc. (“WM Technology” or“the Company”) (NASDAQ: MAPS) and certain of its officers.
+Gewirtz & Grossman, LLC, a nationally recognized law firm, notifies investors that a class action lawsuit has been filed against WM Technology, Inc. ("WM Technology" or "the Company") (NASDAQ: MAPS ) and certain of its officers.

 Class Definition

-This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired WM technology securities between May 25, 2021, and September 24, 2024, inclusive (the“Class Period”).
-Such investors are encouraged to join this case by visiting the firm's site: bgandg.com/MAPS .
+This lawsuit seeks to recover damages against Defendants for alleged violations of the federal securities laws on behalf of all persons and entities that purchased or otherwise acquired WM technology securities between May 25, 2021, and September 24, 2024, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: bgandg/MAPS .

 Case Details